Honest Advice Over 35,000 installed solar panels Very Reasonable Prices

 Albany: YMCA, Habitat Restore, Safe Haven.

-Salem: Garten and Shangri La
+Salem: Garten, Shangri La

 The Energy Trust is funded by a small fee paid by the customers of Pacific Power, NW Natural and Portland General Electric.
 This helps pay for energy efficiency and renewable projects.
 This saves a lot more than it costs for the ratepayers over the long run.
 Check out their site for all sorts of incentives for energy savings products!!
 Incentives steps are filling up quicker and dropping to the next lowest rate, check out their site for incentive levels at the insider address below.